RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - Hi.
 I'm generally quiet on Pony Town.
 If none of my friends are online, I'm likely AFK.

+- I rarely block or hide.
+You have to do some genuinely gnarly stuff to get blocked or hidden by me.

 - Hazbin Hotel / Helluva Boss, My Hero Academia, Regrevator, or Dream SMP fans please don't interact with me.

 - If I'm ever with my friend Paggy, for some reason people walk up to us and make uncomfy jokes just because we're cosplaying PureLily.
 Please don't.
 I have a bad exeprience with dirty jokes.